Select the composition from which to make a movie in the Project panel, and then do one of the following to add the composition to the render queue:

 Make sure that the insertion point is outside the square brackets [ ] of preset properties.

-To save the file-naming template as a preset for future use in the Output To menu, click the Save button .
-In the Choose Name dialog box, enter a name for the file-naming template, and click OK.
+To save the file-naming template as a preset for future use in the Output To menu, select the save button .
+In the Choose Name dialog box, enter a name for the file-naming template, and select OK.

 To always use the selected file-naming template, select Default.

-To apply the selected file-naming template to the current Output Module, click OK.
+To apply the selected file-naming template to the current Output Module, select OK.